LiterallyKG3/LED-Strips-Mind-Control/README.md

 <br><br><br>

 ### 2. Upload IR Libraries and Pi Scripts
-Using Thonny or mpremote, upload everything inside the repo's `Pi/` folder.
+Using Thonny or mpremote, upload everything inside the repo's `Pi/` folder to the Pico.
 <br><br>

 The Pico's root directory should now look like: